zhartman86/MathfinderBot/README.md

 Expressions are formulae.
 These can represent anything from a contant number to an expression of expressions including any number of stats.

 While different in their application, Stats and Expressions share variable names.

+## Rows & Grids
+`Rows` are sets of buttons you can call at anytime to run saved expressions.
+These can be created from scratch or saved from presets.

+`Grids` are sets of Rows.
+Up to 5 rows can be called in this manner per command, creating an (up to) 5x5 grid of buttons.

+## Character Creation
+While you can setup a character from scratch (manually setting each value), this is not ideal.
+Mathfinder currently supports three different options for character imports, so that you can update your character at each level.

+### PCGen
+Using the export option `csheet_fantasy_rpgwebprofiler.xml`.
+Tested on v6.09.05.

+### HeroLabs
+Using the XML export option

+### Pathbuilder
+Using the exported PDF

+These files can be uploaded to update any created character.